ryandroll/zsh-custom/README.md

 * My personal zsh custom settings, after plugins

 ## Feature
-* Use zplug as pluging manager
+* Use zplug as plugin manager
 * Use powerlevel9k as theme and modify it
 * Use vi-mode and work good with powerlevel9k